follow through / rei co-op

 We believe time outside is best spent with friends, laughing hard, with grit under our fingernails, creating the stories we’ll tell again and again.
 The thing about creating unforgettable memories is that we need to let go of distractions, and dig into the moment.
 In Fall 2016, we concepted and created three video spots for Outdoor Research that address the notion of putting down our phones, simplifying our stuff and focusing on what is right in front of us.

 Every fall since 2009, we have helped National Geographic identify the 10 most important adventures of that year.
 The deeper goal of this ongoing project: strategically position National Geographic at adventure’s forefront.
 Generating written content, videos and spots for advertisers, we have helped National Geographic develop their digital voice in adventure, inspiration, and stewardship.

-THE DIRTBAG DIARIES / THE ORIGINAL PASSION PROJECT
+THE DIRTBAG DIARIES / 10 years of stories: THE ORIGINAL PASSION PROJECT

 Don’t let anyone fool you.
 Character, tension and heart make a great story, not helicopters and fancy cameras.
-Founded in a closet.
+Founded ten years ago in a closet.
 Born from years of chasing sun-soaked granite and stormy powder days.
 Inspired by This American Life and the developing technology of podcasting, The Dirtbag Diaries are discovered stories from dirtbag sports communities.
-In 2015, The Diaries was ranked 22nd on iTunes podcasts, and will exceed 1.7 million downloads for the year.
+With Patagonia as our primary sponsor for our entire 10 years, we are on track to exceed 3 million downloads in 2017.

 force / patagonia